1. What’s your story? Where are you from?

-I’d like to have a solo show in my city, and to bring my own storybook into the world.
+I’d like to have a solo show in my city and to bring my own storybook into the world.
 More than anything, I’d like to grow my artistic network and meet fellow artists, possibly collaborating on amazing projects.
 I enjoy working with a team.

 9. What about in ten?

 The artistic career is so full of unknowns, I don’t have a set path in mind and my goals keep evolving, that’s the fun of it all.
-I stay open to new opportunities and I am curious of what I’ll have learned and achieved by then.
+I stay open to new opportunities and I am curious about what I’ll have learned and achieved by then.
 I’d be happy if I were living abroad and experiencing a new culture.